ovotech/gitoops/docs/blog_post.md

 RETURN p
 ```

-If we're not so lucky, can always extract the `GITHUB_TOKEN` through a pull request and hit the [`/user` GITHUB API endpoint](https://docs.github.com/en/rest/reference/users#get-the-authenticated-user) to retrieve the authenticated user's login.
+If we're not so lucky, we can always extract the `GITHUB_TOKEN` through a pull request and hit the [`/user` GITHUB API endpoint](https://docs.github.com/en/rest/reference/users#get-the-authenticated-user) to retrieve the authenticated user's login.

 ## What's next?